Skip to content

 required

-fast bool
+fast Optional[bool]

 If False, accents are removed from any unicode symbol with a direct ASCII equivalent; if True, accented chars for all unicode symbols are removed, regardless.